bhupinderpumar/Induction/README.md

 Sir has been a former incharge of *Circle Inspection Team Punjab* , former *Assistant State Project Director (Science) Punjab* , Lecturer in Physics .
 Dr. Jswinder Singh conducted an engaging and interactive session highlighting the deep connections among **Science, Mathematics, Spirituality, and Self-awareness .**
 Sir told us about the word **Ek Oankar .**

+######
+ + In Sikhism, **" Ek Onkar"** is fundamental concept and a visual representing the oneness of **God .** The numerical symbol **108** is not directly related to Ek Onkar itself, but it is a number often used in Sikh devotional practices, particularly when reciting practices, particularly when reciting prayers or mantras like **Mool Mantar** which includes Ek Onkar, 108 times .

+ ### Ek Onkar :

+    Meaning : Ek Onkar translates to "One God" or "God is One".

+    Symbol : The symbol is a combination of the numerical "1" (EK) and the word "Onkar", which is connected to the sound "Om" and signifies the absolute reality.

+### 108 and Sikh Devotion :
+    Mala :  The number 108 is commonly used in Mala beads used for counting recitations of prayers or mantras.

+    Mool Mantar :  The Mool Mantar, which includes Ek Onkar, is often recited 108 times during prayer or meditation.